mattlean/sleep-score/README.md

 ## Grading $Q$ (Quality of Sleep Grade)

-$Q$ represents the **quality of sleep grade** which uses the deep and REM sleep metrics from the given sleep session and evaluates it against grading ranges generated from your deep and REM sleep percentage goals.
+$Q$ represents the **quality of sleep grade** which uses the deep and REM sleep metrics from the given sleep session and evaluates it against thresholds generated from your deep and REM sleep percentage goals.

 Before we can calculate $Q$, we need to grade deep and REM sleep as $d$ and $r$ respectively.

 ### Grading $d$ (Deep Sleep Grade)

-When the deep sleep goal percentage is 15%, 15% of the minimum duration for the excellent time asleep determines the minimum duration excellent deep sleep.
-The same methodology is used with the fair time asleep duration to determine the minimum duration for fair deep sleep.
+When the deep sleep goal percentage is 15%, 15% of excellent time asleep determines the threshold for excellent deep sleep.
+15% of fair time asleep determines the threshold for fair deep sleep.

-Let's say our deep sleep metric is 1 hour and grade it against these grading ranges:
+Let's say our deep sleep metric is 1 hour and grade it against thresholds generated using 15%:

 | Grade     | Window Duration | Points |
 | --------- | --------------- | ------ |